hot-glue-for-rails/hot-glue/README.md

 • gradeschool (spiral bound/lined notebook inspired)

-BOOTSTRAP NO LONGER NEEDED.
+BOOTSTRAP IS NO LONGER NEEDED.
 IF you are using layout=bootstrap, you must install Bootstrap here.

 For Bootstrap with Webpacker, see my blog post https://jasonfleetwoodboldt.com/courses/stepping-up-rails/rails-7-bootstrap-with-sprockets/